squeek502/VeganOption/IDEAS.md

 not sure what the potential uses would be; might be out of the scope of this mod

 Limit egg replacers to recipes with food outputs?

+## Most things should have an in-world crafting method

+### Frozen bubble
+ - Soap (rosin + wax?) in a dispenser creates bubbles, bubbles touch ice (more specific than just a single ice block?) to become frozen bubbles

+### Potato starch/oil/milk
+ - Crush with a piston?